 However, protecting the shins shouldn’t be a serious concern – if you have to change your clothes because you’re damaging the shins, there’s more likely something wrong with your movements than your clothing.

-1. Weightlifting Shoes
+1. Weightlifting shoes

 Simply put, if you want to get good at weightlifting then a good weightlifting shoe is essential.
 It’s not enough to get good, but it is absolutely necessary.